Marinus van Reymerswaele

 Marinus van Reymerswaele or Marinus van Reymerswale (Note: Name variations: Marinus van Roymerswaele, Marinus Claesz. van Reymerswaele, Marinus Claesz. van Roymerswaele, Marino de Seeu, Marinus de Seeu, Marino de Seeuw, Marino de Siressea, Marino de Siressia, Marino de Sirissea, Marinus van Zeeuw) (c.
 1490 – c.
 1546) was a Dutch Renaissance painter mainly known for his genre scenes and religious compositions.
 After studying in Leuven and training and working as an artist in Antwerp, he returned later to work in his native Northern Netherlands.
-He operated a large workshop which produced many versions of mainly four themes: the tax collectors, the money changer and his wife, the calling of Saint Matthew and St. Jerome in his study.
+He operated a large workshop which produced many versions of mainly four themes: tax collectors, a money changer and his wife, a lawyer in his office, the calling of St. Matthew and St. Jerome in his study.

 Biography

-Marinus van Reymerswaele, The Tax Collectors (or The Misers), 16th century.